kulikov-dev/LeetCodeNet/README.md

 * #424: Longest Repeating Character Replacement (String)
 * #438: Find All Anagrams in a String (String)
 * #567: Permutation in String (String)
+* #1456: Maximum Number of Vowels in a Substring of Given Length (String)
 #### Pattern: Prefix sum
 * #2439: Minimize Maximum of Array (Array)
 #### Pattern: Kadane's algorithm